 Abstract

-After the death of the last Sasanian monarch Yazdegerd III in 651 CE, his son Pērōz stayed in the court of the Yabghū in Ṭukhāristān (modern northern Afghanistan) from 651 to circa 674 CE before fleeing to China; likewise, Pērōz’s son Narseh lingered ledin the same region from 680 to circa 705 CE and fled to China as well.
-The study seeks to reconstruct the experiences of these two Sasanian princes in Ṭukhāristān by combining multilingual sources and numismatics and to understand why they sought refuge in Ṭukhāristān and fled to China under an increasing pressure of the Arabs.
-The research shows that Pērōz and Narseh stayed in the Yabghū’s court mainly because of the Turkic dynasty’s power and influence.
-However, they were no more than prominent fugitives who were dependent on the Turkic dynasty and their attempts to restore the lost dynasty were fruitless.
-When the Arabs expanded into the region, they fled to the Tang court instead of other polities, mainly because the political power of the Tang would protect them from the Arabs, with other royal members scattering in the neighboring regions such as Transoxiana and south of the Hindukush.
+After the death of the last Sasanian monarch, Yazdegerd III, in 651 CE, his son, Pērōz, stayed in the court of the Yabghū in Ṭukhāristān (in modern-day northern Afghanistan) from 651 to circa 674 CE before fleeing to China.
+Pērōz’s son, Narseh, dwelled in the same region from 680 to around 705 CE before also fleeing to China.
+The study seeks to reconstruct the experiences of these two Sasanian princes in Ṭukhāristān by combining multilingual sources and numismatic data to understand why they sought refuge in Ṭukhāristān, and why they also then fled to China under increasing pressure from the Arabs.
+The study shows that Pērōz and Narseh stayed in the Yabghū’s court mainly because of that Turkic dynasty’s power and influence.
+However, they were no more than prominent fugitives who were dependent on the Turkic dynasty and their attempts to restore their own lost dynasty were fruitless.
+When the Arabs expanded into the region, they fled to the Tang court mainly because the political power of the Tang was able to protect them from the Arabs.
+Other members of their royal family scattered to neighboring regions such as Transoxiana and that lying south of the Hindu Kush.

 Keywords: Pērōz; Narseh; Ṭukhāristān; Yabghū; Arabs; China.